hanprojects/misc/README.md

 ## Misc

-This repo is dedicated to miscellaneous stuffs (fun stuffs, skills, hackathons, etc.)
+This repo is dedicated to miscellaneous stuffs (fun stuffs, skills, etc.)